sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 ## Results
 ### Label Smoothing Scheme 1
-The results shows that with the same degree of label smoothing, a ResNet-18 model with Ls = 0.1 obtains an average test precision of 0.865 and test loss of 2.1982, where the average precision is lower than that of the ResNet-34 but the loss is lower as well, on the validation dataset the average precision is also lower than ResNet-34 indicating that the model may have less complexity and thus unable to capture the features of the image as well as the deeper ResNet-34 but it is less likely to overfit.

-The results for ResNet-50 obtains an average test precision of 0.883 which is higher than ResNet-18 as well as ResNet-34 for Label Smoothing Scheme 1 with ls = 0.1, and the test loss is 2.4859 which is higher than ResNet-18 and 34.
-Deeper models may be able to capture more features with increased complexity however do take note that models that overfit may perform poorly.
-For Deep Neural Networks, as depth increases the average precision for training also increases from ResNet-18 to ResNet-50 and the same goes for the average precision of the validation set.

 **Average Precision**
 | Model     | Average Precision (Training Set)|Average Precision (Validation Set)|Average Precision (Test Set)|
 | --------- | --------- | --------- | --------- |